 The quick answer is: because scanning photos on document scanners is not to our quality standards.

 History of Document Scanners To Scan Photos: Document scanners have only recently been used for photo scanning purposes.
-Document scanners were originally intended to help businesses save time, money and file cabinet space by quickly scanning and cateloging large amounts of documents.
-Many entrepreneuers saw the potential with this service and new scanning companies started to pop up around the country looking for new ways to attract business.
-As more and more people started to realize the benefit of scanning and digitizing their photo collections, someone had the bright idea to use them for photo scanning and the era of cheap “shoebox” photo scanning had begun.
+Document scanners were originally intended to help businesses save time, money and file cabinet space by quickly scanning and cataloging large amounts of documents.
+Many entrepreneurs saw the potential with this service and new scanning companies started to pop up around the country looking for new ways to attract business.
+As more and more people started to realize the benefit of scanning and digitizing their photo collections, someone had the bright idea to use them for photo scanning and the era of cheap “shoe box” photo scanning had begun.

 DVD Your Memories also thought this was a great idea, thinking we could scan so many more images in the same amount of time.
 It would be so profitable!
 We then bought our first machine (Kodak Photo Scanning System s1220), tested it out, and looked at the results.
 We very soon realized that the resulting image quality was not up to our standards at all and could not be considered archival quality.

 Take a look at some of the samples below to see the noticeable differences between flatbed photo scanning and document scanning.
 The images on the left side were scanned using a dedicated flatbed scanner, while the images on the right side were fed through a document scanner.